openenclave/openenclave/samples/README.md

 #### [File-Encryptor](file-encryptor/README.md)

 - Show how to encrypt and decrypt data inside an enclave
-- Use AES mbedTLS API to perform encryption and decryption
+- Use AES Mbed TLS API to perform encryption and decryption
+  - *Note:* this sample does not support OpenSSL yet.

 #### [Data-Sealing](data-sealing/README.md)